coding-intro/R_Intro_2024_02/index.Rmd

 ## Course Organization

-We will meet on February 16th and 23rd 2024 from 09:00 -- 12:00 in Seminarhaus, room 5.106 on Campus Westend ([see map](https://www.wiwi.uni-frankfurt.de/fileadmin/user_upload/dateien_pruefungsamt/Pruefungsorganisation/Lageplan_Campus_Westend.pdf)).
+We will meet on February 16th and 23rd 2024 from 09:00 -- 12:30 in Seminarhaus, room 5.106 on Campus Westend ([see map](https://www.wiwi.uni-frankfurt.de/fileadmin/user_upload/dateien_pruefungsamt/Pruefungsorganisation/Lageplan_Campus_Westend.pdf)).
-Here is a rough timetable, depending on our progress:
+Here is a rough timetable, depending on our progress we may change this up a little:

 DAY 1 (Feb.
 16th)